top of page

 What are the Smallest Hearing Aids Available?

-Completely-in-canal (CIC): Sits completely within the ear canal, with minimal to no protrusion outside of the canal
+Completely-in-canal (CIC): Sits entirely within the ear canal, with minimal to no visible protrusion.

 Extended-Wear Hearing Aids – The Lyric

 Generally, the smaller the hearing aid, the more likely a sacrifice may need to be made between features and size/cosmetics.
 This is because the hearing aid’s small size essentially limits the amount of technology that can be built into the device.
 A few specific limitations that are worth looking at are detailed below.
-I would note that these limitations can vary between hearing aid manufacturer and can also be dependent on the patient’s unique ear anatomy/shape.
+It is worth noting that these limitations can vary between hearing aid manufacturer and can also be dependent on the patient’s unique ear anatomy/shape.

 1) Only one microphone